Deaf & Hard of Hearing - Total Communication

 • Sign can assist speech and language development.

-• Sign language is learned by members of the family. enables and enriches the child’s socialization at home.
+• Sign language is learned by members of the family and enables and enriches the child’s socialization at home.

 Contact Our Office